 Pension buyouts can be offered to any current or former employee of a firm.
-You may be already receiving benefits as a retiree, or you may have a vested benefit from a former employer, or your current company may be offering you a pension lump sum buyout long before you retire.
+You may be already receiving benefits as a retiree with an accrued (vested) benefit, or you may have a vested benefit from a former employer, or your current company may be offering you a pension lump sum buyout long before you retire.

-Whatever your case is, here’s how a pension lump sum offer typically works: Your employer issues a notice that by a certain date, eligible employees must decide whether to exchange a monthly benefit payment in the future for a one-time lump sum.
-If you opt for the lump sum, you’ll receive a check from the company’s pension fund for that amount, and the company’s obligation to you will end.
-Alternatively, if you opt to keep your monthly benefits, nothing will change, except the option to take a lump sum will go away.
+Whatever the case, here’s how a pension lump sum payment offer typically works: Your employer issues a notice that by a certain date, eligible employees must decide whether to exchange a monthly benefit payment in the future for a one-time lump sum payment.
+If you opt for the lump sum, you’ll receive a check from the company’s pension fund for that amount, and the company’s pension (or defined benefit) obligation to you will end.
+Alternatively, if you opt to keep your monthly benefits, nothing will change, except the option to take a lump sum will be removed.

 The process is relatively simple, but the decision about which option to take can be complex.
 Here are the pros and cons of each option: